A million-dollar smile is great and all, but what about getting one as an adult?

 When it all comes down to it, Byte At-Night and Smile Direct’s Nighttime Clear Aligners are both good options.
 But at the end of the day, you can only pick one.

 If you want our honest opinion, we prefer Byte At-Night.
 Smile Direct is not a bad service in any sense.
 But Byte is our favorite service across the board.
-We love their lifetime guarantee, their treatment efficiency, and their excellent customer service.
+We love their lifetime guarantee, their treatment oversight, and their excellent customer service.

 Choose Smile Direct if: You want the confidence that comes from working with a well-established brand.
+Smile Direct has served more than 1.5 million customers, so they’ve probably already seen a case just like yours.

 Frequently Asked Questions

-Does either nighttime treatment offer discounts?
+Does either provider offer discounts?

 Are Byte At-Night and Smile Direct nighttime clear aligners legit?